 Abstract: Religious values and practices have played a significant role in shaping legal culture in China’s long history.
-Even under contemporary secular Communist government, religion and law are still closely interrelated and interact on each other in ethnic minority communities.
+Even under the contemporary secular Communist government, religion and law are still closely interrelated and interact with each other in ethnic minority communities.
 In the “Miao Territory” at Fenghuang County, Hunan Province, the Miao (or “Hmong” as addressed outside China) society retains rich religious tradition.
 This talk focuses on its ritual specialist—the Miao priest, examining how he formulates, articulates, and applies community rules.
-Operating under Miao customary law, the Miao priest serves as one of the center pieces in his society and bridges the ethnic and state laws.
+Operating under Miao customary law, the Miao priest serves as one of the centerpieces in his society and bridges the ethnic and state laws.

 - May 5, 2012: "Innovative Approaches of Pakistan Judiciary," presentation made by Professor Martin Lau, School of Oriental and African Studies (SOAS), University of London, part of the workshop on Legal Innovation towards Social Change, sponsored by GLS, EU Center of Excellence and the International Division.

 - February 28, 2013: "Sex, Legal Pluralism and the Codex Iuris Canonici" by Patrick J. Wall in the speaker series on Legal Pluralism, 12:30-1:30pm, Lubar Commons, sponsored by GLS.